hummat/hummat.github.io/_posts/2020-10-16-flatlands.md

 {% include figures/happy_buddha.html %}

 From the given perspective, there is not a lot to see or understand.
 Now, if you haven't already, try zooming out using your mouse wheel (or fingers).
-As you might notice, a distinctive shape emerges, namely that of the _Happy Buddha_ from [The Stanford 3D Scanning Repository](http://graphics.stanford.edu/data/3Dscanrep/).
+As you might notice, a distinctive shape emerges, namely that of the _Happy Buddha_ from [The Stanford 3D Scanning Repository](http://graphics.stanford.edu/data/3Dscanrep/), where the color of each point encodes the distance from the viewer (depth).
 Here is an image of it from the front:

 <div style="text-align:center;">
   <img src="/images/happy_buddha.jpg" style="max-height:700px">